dklounge/dklounge.github.io/blog/_posts/2014-02-11-preparing-for-start.md

 In the replay, I see that all it took was that her elbow flinched by an inch prior to the start.
 This is tragic.
 Four years of preparation.
 A flinch of an elbow.

 Are you prepared for everything but the start?
-If you are preparing for everything but to begin, you may never get to show off your talents.
+If you are preparing for everything but the beginning, you may never get to show off your talents.

 > ![Judith Hesse]({{site.url}}/assets/images/2014-02-11_JudithHesse.jpg "Judith Hesse" class="img-responsive")
 >